This post may contain affiliate links. Please see our disclosure policy for more details.

 While this classic mango sorbet is delicious on its own, you can easily customize it to suit your taste or explore new flavors.
 Here are some exciting variations to try:

-• Mango Berry Swirl – Layer or swirl in a quick purée of raspberries, strawberries, or blueberries for color and tart contrast.
+- Mango Berry Swirl – Blend in strawberries, raspberries, or blueberries for extra color and flavor.

 Transfer the sorbet to a freezer-safe container.
 Smooth the surface and add a layer of plastic wrap or parchment paper on top to minimize ice crystals from forming.
 Close the lid and freeze for up to a month.